 The series began in 1991 and has explored such topics as music and worship, Christianity and popular culture, reflections on the Trinity, religion in Appalachia, John Calvin and the Reformed tradition, God and athletics in the modern world and Christian principles for managing finances.

-The series is co-sponsored by the Holston Presbytery of the Presbyterian Church (U.S.A.) and Tusculum College with financial assistance provided by Ron Smith.
+The series is sponsored by Tusculum College with partial funding from Ron Smith.

 PREVIOUS THEOLOGIAN-IN-RESIDENCE SERIES BROCHURES